 Coppergate’s name comes from the Viking Kopparigat which means the street of the joiners or turners.
-Viking houses have been excavated in the street and finds are displayed in the Jorvik Museum.
+Viking houses have been excavated in the street and finds are displayed in the Jorvik Viking Museum here.

 Duncombe Place is a short continuation of Museum Street linking that street with Petergate to the north.
 It is a street of Victorian origin like the neighbouring St Leonard’s Place.
 One of the most notable buildings in the street is the Red House which was built for sir William Robinson in 1700.
 Robinson was a one time mayor and MP for York.
 The city’s coat of arms can be seen above the doorway to the house.

-Fishergate Bar was a minor gateway on the street called Fishergate, the northern part of the street within the walls is called George Street.
+Fishergate was the once the fishermen’s street.
+Fishergate Bar was a minor gateway on the street.
+The northern part of the street within the walls is called George Street.
 Fishergate Tower lies a little further west near York Castle.
 Chains ran across the River Foss here to the castle to further add to York’s defences.

-Foss Bridge, on the site of a medieval bridge links Fossgate and Walmgate across the River Foss and is a stone baluster bridge built by Peter Atkinson in 1812.
+Foss Bridge, on the site of a medieval bridge links Fossgate with Walmgate across the River Foss to the east.
+It is a stone baluster bridge built by Peter Atkinson in 1812.
 A chapel dedicated to St William is known to have stood on the medieval bridge.

 George Hudson Street

-Off Micklegate, the street is named after George Hudson (1800-1871) who was known as the ‘Railway King’.
-He developed regional railways in the north and made York into an important railway town.
+Off Micklegate, this street is named after George Hudson (1800-1871) who was known as the ‘Railway King’.
+Hudson, a Yorkshireman and an MP for Sunderland, developed the rail network in the north and firmly placed York at its hub.

-Gillygate is a largely Georgian street, leading north from Exhibition Square.
+Gillygate is a largely Georgian street, leading north from Exhibition Square near Bootham Bar.
 The street is so named because it was once the site of a church dedicated to St. Giles.
 In this respect it is similar to the street called Gilesgate in Durham.

 Lady Row is a row of timber -framed cottages near the Holy Trinity arch and date from the 1320s when they were built for chantry priests.
 The cottages are notable for their overhangs where the upper floors project into the street beyond the lower floors.
 This overhang feature is thought to be the oldest example in England.
 In Bedern Lane just off Goodramgate there is a ruined Bedern Chapel dating from the fourteenth century.

-Once, a dark alley called Grapecuntlane, grape originally meant grope.
+Once, a dark alley called Grapec**tlane.
+Grape originally meant ‘grope’.
 It links Petergate with Swinegate.

 King’s Staith, a cobbled quay on the north bank of the River Ouse near Ouse Bridge means the King’s landing place, the word staith being of Viking origin.
 An eighteenth century building called Cumberland House overlooks the staith.
 Further along the river bank towards Skeldergate Bridge is a stone wall which once belonged to a Franciscan Friary which was located nearby.
-See also Queen’s Staith.
+On the opposite side of the river is Queen’s Staith.

-Knavesmire, the site of York’s Racecourse may have been the marshy land or area where knaves or felons were executed.
+Knavesmire, the site of York’s Racecourse may have been the marshy land or area where knaves or felons were executed, although another view is that derives from a Viking personal name, Knörr.
 Most of the racecourse grandstand dates from 1964 but part of John Carr’s Grandstand of 1754 remains.